stoneLeaf/coding-journey/README.md

 ## Modern JavaScript front-end frameworks

 I picked [Angular](https://angular.io/) as the first front-end JavaScript framework I would get my hands on.
 [React](https://reactjs.org/) was also a good candidate, but it was less popular in terms of job offering in my area.
 I'm switching now to my first front-end client [development journal](https://github.com/stoneLeaf/timeflies-angular#development-journal) for insights, and will resume writing here when done.

+> Epilogue: I was hired as a full stack software engineer shortly after writing these last words.
+The purely self-taught part of my journey ended there as I was lucky enough to become mentored in a professionnal setting.
+It now seems like an eternity ago...